Fixed Amount Discount Break-Even Calculator: Know Your Dollar-Off Numbers

 What if you could show your fixed amount discounts only to visitors who actually need them to convert?

-Intent-based discounting identifies hesitant visitors through behavioral signals:
+Intent-based discounting identifies walk-away visitors through behavioral signals:

 - Exit intent: Mouse moving toward the close button